bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Breezy and Mostly Cloudy
+- Drizzle and Breezy
-- 91% humidity
+- 92% humidity
-- 12 mph wind
+- 13 mph wind
-- 85% cloud cover
+- 86% cloud cover
-- 31 AQI 🟩
+- 29 AQI 🟩
 - 0.78 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours